 If you know of any other ways to get involved this September, please feel free to visit our Facebook page and share them with us and our followers!
 We would most definitely love to hear from you.
 Keep in mind, September 21st is World Alzheimer’s Awareness Day!
 If there’s any day that you participate, please make it that one!

 Does your loved one suffer from Alzheimer’s?
 Are you struggling to care for them yourselves?
-At Home Instead Senior Care, our specially trained CAREGivers attend courses that have been developed with experts from the field.
+At Home Instead, our specially trained CAREGivers attend courses that have been developed with experts from the field.
 These classes equip our CAREGivers with the skills and knowledge they need to expertly manage and reduce specific behaviours.
-If you want to learn more about our Alzheimer’s and Dementia Care please call our office in Etobicoke at 416.239.2200, Mississauga at 905.276.2273, or Hamilton area at 905.521.5500.
-You can also book a free, no-obligations consultation to see if Home Instead Senior Care is right for your family.
+If you want to learn more about our Alzheimer’s and Dementia Care please call our office in Mississauga at (905) 276-2273.
+You can also book a free, no-obligations consultation to see if Home Instead is right for your family.